By Devin Takekawa

 By applying any of these renovations, your building would see new energy savings, an increase in occupant comfort, and modern aesthetic looks!
 While doing so, you could also be chipping away at the LEED credit: Energy and Atmosphere 1.5, which is to optimize energy performance.
 After doing one or all of these renovations, your building could earn this credit towards your scorecard if you demonstrate that your building has a 15% reduction in heat loss of the newly proposed building envelope.
 Another LEED credit that you could be working towards is for Sustainable Sites- Heat Island Reduction.
 This credit can usually be achieved by the installation of a green or cool roof.
 Besides just doing these renovations for LEED, keep in mind that you are “investing” back into the environment and taking the right steps to reduce the building’s carbon footprint.

 If you or the manager of your building have any questions about LEED or the application process itself, feel free to contact us, SIG, as we are green building consultants that offer training, consulting, and engineering.
-Reach out to Michael at email@example.com
+Reach out to Asa at email@example.com.

 © 2020 Sustainable Investment Group (SIG).
 All rights reserved.